richardcysun/Goos-by-Chapers/README.md

 In this chapter, the auction sniper wins for the very first time.

 Compared to Chapter 13, it doesn't change production codes in large scale.
-In stead, this chapter main focuses on the elaobration of test scenes.
+In stead, this chapter mainly focuses on the elaobration of test scenes.

 Here are some highlights.
 1. An enumeration **PriceSource** is created to distiguish sniper and other bidder.